TommieTKY/pet_artworks_platform/README.md

 ### PawPals

 - **Member Management**:

-  - Add, update, delete, and view member profiles.
+  - Create, update, view, and delete member profiles.
-  - Manage followers and following relationships.
+  - Manage followers/following relationships.
-  - View pets owned by members.
+  - View all pets owned by a specific member.

 - **Pet Management**:

-  - Add, update, delete, and view pet profiles.
+  - Create, update, view, and delete pet profiles.
+  - Upload and preview pet profile images.
-  - Manage pet owners directly from the pet details page.
+  - Assign or remove pet owners directly from pet details page.
-  - Add or remove artworks associated with pets.
+  - Link or remove artworks to/from pets.

 - **Connection Management**:

-  - Add and delete connections between members.
+  - Add, view and delete connections between members.
+  - Use dropdown list to follow members easily.

+- **Interactive Features**:

+  - **Role-based access**:
+    - `Admin`: Full access across all modules.
+    - `MemberUser`: Manage their own profile, pets, and connections.
+    - `Guest`: Can only view pets, artworks, and details.
+  - **Lightbox2** integration for enhanced image display.

 ### Core Integration

 - **Pet-Related Artworks**:
   - Explore artworks featuring pets and access detailed pet information.
-  - Add or remove artworks directly from a pet's detail page.
+  - Members can link or unlink artworks directly from a pet’s detail page.

 ### Extra features: